opendistro/for-elasticsearch-docs/docs/elasticsearch/index-templates.md

 # Index template

-An index template formats all newly created indexes to a one like you may already have by automatically picking up on a naming schema.

-For example, if you have log indices being continuously indexed every day, you can define an index template to have all these log indices with the same mappings and settings.
+Index templates let you initialize new indices with predefined mappings and settings.
+For example, if you continuously index log data, you can define an index template so that all of these indices have the same number of shards and replicas.

 ---